To provide safe access to the Centennial Village Museum for all—

 Cell Phone Tour

-Once onsite, dial 970-475-6217 from your mobile device for the audio tour or visit Greeley.Oncell.com for the visual, online tour.
+Once onsite, dial 970-475-6217 from your mobile device for the audio tour.
+You can also scan one of the many QR codes located throughout the museum, or visit Greeley.Stqry.App for the visual, online tour.
 Offered in both English and Spanish, the tour is a great addition to the museum’s history and beauty.

 The Centennial Village Museum is part of Museums for All, offering reduced admission for individuals and families receiving food assistance.
 Present your Supplemental Nutrition Assistance Program (SNAP) Electronic Benefits Transfer (EBT) card and a valid ID at visitor services.
 Reduced admission is $3 per person for up to four individuals per EBT card.
 Welcome!